Want To Merge Your ‘Fortnite’ Accounts? Here’s How To On Xbox One, PS4, Nintendo Switch, PC, And Mobile

 While other battle royale games — most notably, Apex Legends and Call of Duty: Black Ops 4’s Blackout mode — have claimed back a slice of the genre pie, there’s no denying that Epic Games’ Fortnite has maintained its staying power over the past year, and it shows no signs of slinking into the background anytime soon.

 Still, although Fortnite has maintained its popularity across multiple platforms and consoles, the free-to-play giant is not without its fair share of criticisms and controversy.
-One of the most notable incidents came last year, when the game launched on the Nintendo Switch, with the promise of cross-platform play with other platforms, including Microsoft’s Xbox One.
+One of the most notable incidents came last year when the game launched on the Nintendo Switch with the promise of cross-platform play with other platforms, including Microsoft’s Xbox One.
 Unfortunately, as reported by the Verge, players who had previously played Fortnite on Sony’s PlayStation 4 found themselves unable to log into their Epic Games accounts on Nintendo Switch.
 This rather annoying service limitation was a result of Sony’s staunch refusal to allow cross-play on their platform, barring PlayStation 4 owners from playing certain games with others on Xbox One or Nintendo Switch.

 Thankfully, things have since improved since last year’s cross-play debacle.
 As previously reported by the Inquisitr, Sony eventually relented and allowed developers to enable cross-play between PlayStation 4 and other platforms.
 This has been a huge boon for Fortnite players, who are now free to play on whatever platform they desire.
-Of course, when cross-play was banned on Sony’s console, some gamers were forced to create a second Epic Games account, in order to continue playing across all platforms.
+Of course, when cross-play was banned on Sony’s console, some gamers were forced to create a second Epic Games account in order to continue playing across all platforms.
 As of today, Epic Games has rectified the situation, allowing players to merge Fortnite accounts and consolidate their collection of skins, emotes, and V-Bucks (Fortnite’s in-game currency).

 Love is in the air!
 In celebration of Valentine’s Day, you’re invited to join us for the #ShareTheLove event.